 In 2017, Deborah appeared before the Supreme Court of Canada on behalf of The Advocates’ Society in one of the most talked-about cases for advocates in recent years, Groia v.
-Law Society of Upper Canada, a case involving significant ethical issues for litigators.
+Law Society of Ontario, a case involving significant ethical issues for litigators.
 Acting as co-counsel with Lax, O’Sullivan, Lisus, Gottlieb, she has acted for The Advocates’ Society on all levels of appeal in this case.

 Deborah served on the Board of Directors of Women’s Habitat of Etobicoke from 2009 until 2018.
 From 2011 until 2018, she acted as President of the Board of Directors.
 Women’s Habitat of Etobicoke – funded by the Ministry of Community and Social Services and the United Way of Toronto – operates a 25-bed shelter for women and children escaping relationships of violence, and separately, an outreach centre offering programming and support to women and girls in the south Etobicoke community.

 Dedication to teaching and to the legal community